scriptingxss/embeddedappsec/executive_summary/1_buffer_and_stack_overflow_protection.md

   * `strcat() -> strncat()`
   * `sprintf() -> snprintf()`
 * Those functions that do not have safe equivalents should be rewritten with safe checks implemented.
+* If FreeRTOS OS is utilized, consider setting "configCHECK\_FOR\_STACK\_OVERFLOW" to "1" with a hook function during the development and testing phases but removing for production builds.

 #### Additional References {#additional-references}